 - Areas of particular interest: investment, competition, tax, development, health and innovation

 - Status quo: risks losing influence and economic clout to new actors

 - Aim: globalisation hub

-- Three candidate countries for accession: Russia, Colombia, Latvia
+- Three candidate countries for accession: Colombia, Costa Rica and Lithuania.

 - Enhanced engagement with the "global players" of tomorrow: Brazil, China, India, Indonesia, South Africa